 In our conversation, Willingham brought up another study, published in 2009, in which people who said that they liked to think visually or verbally really did try to think that way: Self-proclaimed visualizers tried to create an image, and self-proclaimed verbalizers tried to form words.
 But, there was a rub, he said: “If you’re a visualizer and I give you pictures, you don’t remember pictures any better than anyone who says they’re a verbalizer.”

 This doesn’t mean everyone is equally good at every skill, of course.
-Really, Willingham says, people have different abilities, not styles.
+Really, Willingham said, people have different abilities, not styles.
 Some people read better than others; some people hear worse than others.
-But most of the tasks we encounter are only really suited to one type of learning.
+But most of the tasks that we encounter are really suited to only one type of learning.
 You can’t visualize a perfect French accent, for example.